ajsaule/crypto-dashboard/README.md

 - The % percentage change feature does not function as desired
 - Ripple button does not return data properly, JSON parsing error of some kind

+#### To run working version on your local machine
+1. clone or download ZIP files
+2. open project in code
+2. run `npm install`
+3. run `npm run server`
+4. open new terminal window
+5. run `npm start`
+6. React project will compile and new tab will open with React project running
+7. *Now feel free to test my half working app!*

 ## If I could do it again
 - I would design the UI myself
 - Think it out more in terms of fault tolerance